vstinner/misc/cpython/pep-coordinated-python-release.rst

 <https://www.python.org/dev/peps/pep-0602/>`_ and the `PEP 605: A
 rolling feature release stream for CPython
 <https://www.python.org/dev/peps/pep-0605/>`_ would like to release
-Python more often to ship new features more often.
+Python more often to ship new features more quickly.

 The problem is that each Python ``3.x`` release breaks many projects.